nikic/PHP-Parser/UPGRADE-1.0.md

 Scalar_TraitConst     => Scalar_MagicConst_Trait
 ```

-These changes may affect custom pretty printers and code comparing the return value of ''Node::getType()'' to specific
+These changes may affect custom pretty printers and code comparing the return value of `Node::getType()` to specific
 strings.

 ### Miscellaneous